 - other severe symptoms of MS

-As part of the process, the SSA office may reach out to the person for more information to help them make a decision.
+As part of the process, the SSA may contact the person for more information to help it decide.

 The SSA does not qualify everyone living with MS to receive SSDI.
-According to their own data, SSA denies an average of 22% of first-time applicants.
+According to its own data, the SSA denies an average of 64% of first-time applicants.

-If denied, a person typically has 60 days to appeal the decision.
-The SSA defines four levels of appeal, including:
+If the SSA denies their application, a person typically has 60 days to appeal the decision.
+There are four levels of appeal: